jctadros/background/README.md

   <img src="/testimages/eye_inp.gif" width="276" height="276">
 </p>

 4. `ROI_SYN.py` is an ROI synthesizer which takes the Otsu-thresholded ROI and create a similar mask in a different part of the image.
 The new position of the mask is chosen interactively using the mouse.
-This would create a repository with version numbering `v` which can then be linearily interpolated or inpainted using the scripts.
+This would create a repository with roi version numbering `roi` which can then be linearily interpolated or inpainted using the scripts.
 The image is identified using the `-fn` arguments.

 <p float='center'>
   <img src = "/testimages/crab_syn.gif" width="276" height="276">